cedricwalter/cedricwalter.github.io/_posts/_joomla/2013-01-07-cedtag-2-6-1-for-j2-5-released-for-joomla-2-5.md

 # Miscellaneous

-The whole code has been validated using PHP code guidelines PSR-0/PSR-1/PSR-2
+The whole code has been validated using PHP code

 Your ideas are important, [feel free to contact me](http://www.waltercedric.com/contact.html) and ask for new features!